Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Implementation Details of Jailbreak Attacks

 \section{Implementation Details of Jailbreak Attacks}

-\paragraph{Attack Methods.} Our experiments adopt six token-level jailbreak attacks, including four optimization-based methods: GCG~\citep{zou2023universal}, BEAST~\citep{sadasivan2024fast}, GCQ~\citep{hayase2024query}, and Zhu's AutoDAN~\citep{zhu2023autodan}, as well as two model-based attacks: AmpleGCG~\citep{liao2024amplegcg} and AdvPrompter~\citep{paulus2024advprompter}.
-We re-implemented all attacks to apply PSKV and enable efficient batched operations.
-We re-implemented all six evaluated suffix jailbreak attacks ourselves to make them compatible with our PSKV method.
-We fixed jailbreak suffixes' length to $20$ in every experiment.
+\paragraph{Attack Methods.} Our experiments adopt six suffix-based jailbreak attacks, including four optimization-based methods: GCG~\citep{zou2023universal}, BEAST~\citep{sadasivan2024fast}, GCQ~\citep{hayase2024query}, and Zhu's AutoDAN~\citep{zhu2023autodan}, as well as two model-based attacks: AmpleGCG~\citep{liao2024amplegcg} and AdvPrompter~\citep{paulus2024advprompter}.
+We re-implemented all six attacks in a unified PyTorch framework to support PSKV integration and efficient batched evaluation.
+Unless otherwise specified, we fix the jailbreak suffix length to $20$.
 The hyperparameters for each attack are configured as follows:

 \begin{itemize} \item \textbf{GCG:} Following Algorithm 1 in \citet{zou2023universal} and its \href{https://github.com/llm-attacks/llm-attacks}{official repository}, we set: iterations = 500, top-k = 256, batch size (search width) = 64, prompt batch size = 16, and search width batch size = 16.